Near the Chamber of Commerce Office on Rock ‘n’ Roll Highway 67

 Walnut Ridge, Arkansas

-At 100 foot long by 40 feet wide, the Guitar Walk may break all the existing size records for an Epiphone Casino Guitar, and can be seen by satellite image.
+At 115 foot long by 40 feet wide, the Guitar Walk may break all the existing size records for an Epiphone Casino Guitar, and can be seen by satellite image.

 The Guitar Walk is a 115 foot long concrete guitar, complete with frets, strings and unbelievable detail.
 Along the edges are plaques that are nothing short of mini museums, paying tribute to the early legends that gave birth to Rock n’ Roll, at venues along Rock n’ Roll Highway 67 that runs through the area.
 The free walk includes audio narration by none other than legendary Sun Studio recording artist, Sonny Burgess.
 Elvis, Jerry Lee Lewis, Conway Twitty, Johnny Cash, Carl Perkins and others are honored on the Guitar Walk at Cavenaugh Park.

 The Epiphone Casino wasn’t invented until the early 1960’s and was seldom, if ever, used by the early Rockabilly artists so why use the Casino as a tribute to those who helped develop rockabilly and birthed rock n’ roll?